minerva-studio/aethiumian-ai/Documentation/GraphEditorRoadmap.md

   removal is separately approved.
 - Update the English and Chinese user documentation only for behavior that is implemented and accepted.
-- Complete light/dark theme, domain reload, safe mode, multi-window, large-tree, and no-unintended-YAML-diff validation.
+- Complete light/dark theme, domain reload, safe mode, multi-window, and large-tree compatibility/validation, plus no-unintended-YAML-diff validation.
+  The large-tree item is a compatibility and acceptance check, not a Minimap or dedicated large-graph navigation commitment.
 - Retain the Nodes page until the Graph page provides proven editing parity.

 ## Backlog: Global Sequence Display Mode